Delivering next-level gaming experiences that keep players coming back

 And with limited compute on a laptop, they weren’t able to scale exploration and model training, greatly limiting their ability to deliver insights to the product teams for game innovations and the studio teams to help with commercial and marketing decision-making.
 Felix Baker, a Data Services Manager at SEGA Europe, explains, “We had bottlenecks when three studios tried to make analytical queries on the same Redshift table at the same time, while a fourth had already launched a job lasting 10 hours, blocking its use.”
 SEGA Europe needed a unified approach to manage the amount of data they ingest, as well as an open environment that enables collaboration among teams.

-Moving to the lakehouse democratizes data, AI and BI
+Moving to the Lakehouse democratizes data, AI and BI

-After testing other data and AI platforms, SEGA chose the Databricks Data Intelligence Platform on AWS to serve as its foundational data platform for data engineering, analytics and data science.
+After testing other data and AI platforms, SEGA chose the Databricks Lakehouse Platform on AWS to serve as its foundational data platform for data engineering, analytics and data science.
 Felix explains, “We tried cloud-based data warehouses, but when tested, they didn’t have sufficient ingest capabilities for our streaming needs.”
 With Delta Lake, they can easily scale compute to handle volumes of structured and unstructured data — including financial data, anonymized customer information, and in-game behavior and analytics data.
 Plus, they could deliver more efficient and streamlined data pipelines to feed BI reports and ML models — all focused on enhancing the gaming experience.

 “The lakehouse architecture suits our needs perfectly,” says Francis Hart, Director of Online Technology at SEGA.
 “We can store data in one location that provides all data teams with access to what they need in near real-time.”